 As you attempt to skydive, you may have espied a moving target with the number “100” printed on it a fair distance away from the bullseye.
 As advertised, landing on this target will automatically award the player 100 points – other factors such as speed and the number of rings you passed are ignored.
 Not only does landing on the moving target award you 100 points, you are then given a chance to procure even more.

 By successfully skydiving onto the moving target, your character dons a penguin suit and is made to jump off of a diving board and into a pool.
 Unlike in the rest of the game, landing in the water is a good thing, for doing so will award the player bonus points.
 There are three different patterns the pool can have, but the basic idea is the same as it is in skydiving – you get more points by landing in the center.
 Some patterns have a smaller, isolated pool that awards several points if the player character successfully jumps into it, creating an interesting risk versus reward scenario.
-Do you aim for the larger pool to get an ensured amount of smaller points or attempt to jump into the smaller one for a practically ensured certification?

 You can’t receive a bonus chance through the light plane lessons, but there are two different ones that can be accessed by fulfilling certain conditions in the rocketbelt and hang gliding events.
 The rocketbelt event’s conditions are exactly the same as those for skydiving.
 Once you’ve fulfilled the objective, you must land on the moving target.
 By the time you can begin flying the rocketbelt, the moving target has a much wider path, making it trickier to land on, though the rocketbelt is by far the easier vehicle with which to accomplish such a feat.